ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/download.rst

 We recommend that you download the tarball to a location (such as */tmp* or *Downloads*) other than where you want to install the software.
+In this documentation,
+we refer to this location as $KAMANJA_INSTALL.

+Unzip the package.

 .. note::  In most cases, using the tarballs provided by LigaData
            are the best alternative.